bpeel/mediump-talk/README.md

-The slides for a talk about mediump precision in Mesa at FOSDEM.
+The slides for a talk about mediump precision in Mesa at XDC.

 The slides are described in `slides.txt`.